tammohesselink/bcfeed/README.md

 **I get a 403 or insufficient permissions error.**
 Make sure you enabled the Gmail API and used the downloaded OAuth file.

+## 🛠️ Build / Packaging

+(noted here more for my own reference, for now)

+- Run `scripts/build_mac_app.sh` from the repo root to produce `dist/bcfeed.app` (and a zipped copy if `ditto` is available).
+The script creates an isolated `.venv-build`, installs `requirements-build.txt`, and invokes `pyinstaller --clean --noconfirm bcfeed.spec`.
+- Artifacts land in `dist/`; delete that folder before re-running if you want a clean output.
+- Run `xattr -r -d com.apple.quarantine dist/bcfeed.app` to clear the MacOS quarantine, otherwise loading time will be really long.